-The AD5763 is a dual, 16-bit, serial input, bipolar voltage output DAC and operates from supply voltages of ± 4.75 V to ± 5.25 V. The part has a specified buffered output voltage of up to ± 4.311 V. Data is written to the AD5763 in a 24-bit word format via a 3-wire serial interface.
+The AD5765 is a quad, 16-bit, serial input, bipolar voltage output DAC that operates from supply voltages of ± 4.75 V to ± 5.25 V and has a buffered output voltage of up to ± 4.311 V. Data is written to the AD5765 in a 24-bit word format, via a 3-wire serial interface.
 The device also offers an SDO pin, which is available for daisy-chaining or readback.

-The AD5763 incorporates a power-on reset circuit, which ensures that the DAC registers power-up loaded with 0x0000.
-The AD5763 features a digital I/O port that can be programmed via the serial interface, on-chip reference buffers, per channel digital gain, and offset registers.
+The AD5765 incorporates a power-on reset circuit, which ensures that the DAC registers power up loaded with 0x0000.
+The AD5765 features a digital I/O port that can be programmed via the serial interface, on-chip reference buffers and per channel digital gain, and offset registers.